sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dasboard/index.md

 If you want to play with the dashboards the default login is sitespeedio and password is YYY.

 # How it works
 We have prepared a Docker Compose file that downloads and setup Graphite/Grafana and sitespeed.io + a couple of example dashboards.
-It works perfect when you wanna try it out and if you wanna run it in production you should modify it a little.
+It works perfect when you wanna try it out locally, but if you wanna run it in production you should modify it a bit.

 ## Docker compose file